Frontex coordinates cooperation between European border authorities

 Rapid reaction pool on stand-by

-Finland has 30 border guards and various items of technical equipment on stand-by in case the border security situation deteriorates and a Member State needs urgent help.
-This rapid reaction pool enables the sending of effective help to Member States facing pressure on their borders.
+Finland also has 30 border guards and various items of technical equipment on stand-by in case the situation deteriorates suddenly at the external border of an EU Member State and this Member State urgently needs personnel and equipment to help in border control.
+This rapid reaction pool of 1,500 border guards in total enables the sending of effective help to Member States facing pressure on their borders.

 Frontex supports Member States in various ways